 library(webshot)

-You will be working with census tract data for the cities of
+You will be working with census tract data for the counties of

-data from PolicyMap.
-To save us time, I downloaded data from PolicyMap,
+counties in California.
+To save us time, I downloaded Census data,

-cleaned the file, and uploaded it on GitHub.
+wrangled the data, and uploaded it on GitHub.
 The data file and its

 metadata are also located on Canvas in the Week 4 Lab folder under